3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ### Git Clone into the models folder. (or move them there)
 	cd ~\llama.cpp\models
 	git clone [URL]
-[Optional] How to get changes made after cloning. (get changes only) List the model directory you previously cloned.
+[Optional] How to update model if you used git clone.
+(To get changes only) List the model directory you previously cloned.
 ```
 ls ~\llama.cpp\models